This webpage is a user's guide for CONDOR ``COnstrained, Non-linear, Direct,

 The sigma vector which is used to compute sensibilities of the Objective Function

-is given inside the sigmaVector tag.
+relatively to variation of amplitude on axis is given inside the sigmaVector tag.

 This file can be ascii or binary.
 If the first byte of the file is 'A' then the file will be ascii.
 If the first byte of the file is 'B' then the file will be binary.
 The outputObjectiveFile is given as third command-line parameter to the executable which evaluates the objective function.